 Apples: Soak slices in salt water

 Sliced apples are a convenient snack or salad topper, but browned leftovers aren’t appealing.
 To store apples, we recommend soaking remaining slices in a bowl of cold salt water to prevent oxidation (but no more than ½ teaspoon of salt per quart of water, or you’ll taste it in the fruit).
 After five minutes, dry and store your slices in the fridge in an airtight plastic bag.
-These are the guidelines for storing meat in the fridge you should know, too.
+If you don’t want to put in the extra steps, this apple doesn’t brown!

 Bananas: Wrap stems with plastic wrap

 Ethylene gas is again the culprit here, but separating each banana from the bunch and wrapping each individual stem in plastic wrap can stop the spread of the gas.
 If they’ve already gotten too ripe for your liking, peel them and store them in the freezer.
 We loving using up this freezable fruit in the best ever banana bread.
 But if your bananas aren’t ripe just quite yet, follow these steps to ripen bananas quickly.

 Tomatoes: Keep out of the fridge and stem side down

 To store tomatoes correctly, avoid throwing them in the fridge (don’t worry—this is a common food storage mistake!).
-Tomatoes do not like the cold; keep them in the fridge, and they’ll lose their ideal flavor and texture.
-Additionally, when you leave them on the counter, if they’re off the stem, place them stem side down, as this part of the fruit is the last to ripen.
+Tomatoes do not like the cold so if you keep them in the fridge, they’ll lose their ideal flavor and texture.
+Place them on the counter stem side down, as this part of the fruit is the last to ripen.

 Asparagus: Store upright in a cup of water

 Asparagus often dries out before it has the chance to be cooked, but there is a method that will keep it moist enough for your favorite recipes.
 Just as you would store flowers, place the asparagus upright with the cut edges submerged in a bowl or cup of water.
 Place it in the fridge, and place a plastic bag over the tops of the vegetable.
-Check out how you might have been storing these foods wrong.
+Don’t forget to follow these asparagus cooking tips, too!